Stirling - Osborne Park

 The educational profile of Stirling - Osborne Park exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 37.4%, exceeding the Western Australia average of 27.9% and the Statistical Area Level 4 region average of 29.0%.
-Bachelor degrees are most common at 25.2%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.1%).
-Vocational credentials are held by 27.9% of residents aged 15+, with advanced diplomas at 11.0% and certificates at 16.9%.
+The area's educational profile is notable with university qualification rates at 37.4% of residents aged 15+, surpassing the WA average of 27.9% and the SA4 region's rate of 29.0%.
+Bachelor degrees are most prevalent at 25.2%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.1%).
+Vocational credentials are also common, with 27.9% of residents aged 15+ holding such qualifications - advanced diplomas at 11.0% and certificates at 16.9%.

-Current educational participation is high, with 26.6% enrolled in formal education: 8.2% in primary, 6.8% in tertiary, and 6.2% pursuing secondary education.
-Osborne Primary School serves the area, with an enrollment of 267 students as of a recent date.
-Stirling - Osborne Park has typical Australian school conditions (ICSEA: 1043) with balanced educational opportunities.
-The one primary-focused school caters to local needs; secondary options are available in nearby areas.
-Local school capacity is limited, with 1.7 places per 100 residents compared to the regional average of 14.5.
+Educational participation is high, with 26.6% of residents currently enrolled in formal education.
+This includes 8.2% in primary education, 6.8% in tertiary education, and 6.2% pursuing secondary education.
+Osborne Primary School serves the local community within Stirling - Osborne Park, enrolling 267 students as of a recent date.
+The school operates under typical Australian school conditions (ICSEA: 1043), offering balanced educational opportunities focused exclusively on primary education.
+Secondary options are available in nearby areas due to limited local school capacity, with only 1.7 places per 100 residents compared to the regional average of 14.5.

 Frequently Asked Questions - Education